Which Methodology to Choose for Your Project: Waterfall vs RAD?

 Now let’s look at the other model – RAD – Rapid Application Development.

-RAD (stands for Rapid Application Development) is one of the varieties of Agile development methodology that is based on iterations and rapid prototype development.
+RAD (stands for Rapid App Development) is one of the varieties of Agile development methods that is based on iterations and rapid prototype development.

 Unlike the Waterfall model, this methodology doesn’t imply strict adherence to the plan and requirements, but rather a verification of user reviews and rapid improvement of the software.

-When applying the RAD approach, the client can see the approximate end results of the work in the early stages of the development.
+When applying the RAD iterative approach, the client can see the approximate end results of the final product in the early stages of development.

 Here are the main steps of the RAD-based development process: